The Problem With Data Security

 Collectively, our culture takes large leaps with technology, but we are practically at a crawling pace when it comes to security.

-Part of the problem with the topic of data security is that people are uninformed about all of the ways that criminals can retrieve data from hardware or online.
+In addition, the problem with the topic of data security is people are uninformed.
+Above all, there ways that criminals can retrieve data from hardware or online.

 Let’s analyze this: